vinisalazar/BioProv/paper/paper.md

 Files containing biological sequences that are supported by BioPython can be parsed with the **SeqFile** class.
 This class inherits from File and can extract metadata about the file contents, such as number of sequences, number of base pairs, GC content (if it's a nucleotide file), and other metrics.
-This feature allows users to extract domain data for their provenance reports by leveraging the available parsers in BioPython.
+This feature allows users to extract domain data for their provenance reports by using all parsers available in BioPython.

 Programs in BioProv can be created manually or loaded as a preset.
 We offer a few preset programs for common bioinformatics tasks, such as sequence alignment search, multiple sequence alignment, gene prediction and quantification of gene expression.
 Some of the included programs are: